mate-academy/layout_calendar/README.md

 Display a calendar in the middle of the screen (both horizontally and vertically).
 Use SCSS and follow BEM.
 Don't use JS.

-- Write styles in `src/styles/main.scss` instead of `src/style.css`.
+- x Write styles in `src/styles/main.scss` instead of `src/style.css`.
-- Create a markup for the calendar block with 31 days inside
+- x Create a markup for the calendar block with 31 days inside
-  - DON'T add numbers in HTML (you will do it using CSS)
+  - x DON'T add numbers in HTML (you will do it using CSS)
-- Each day is a grey (`#eee`) `100px` square (including 1px black border)
+- x Each day is a grey (`#eee`) `100px` square (including 1px black border)
-  - Add a number (`Arial 30px`) in the center of each day using `::before` and [@for](https://sass-lang.com/documentation/at-rules/control/for)
+  - x Add a number (`Arial 30px`) in the center of each day using `::before` and [@for](https://sass-lang.com/documentation/at-rules/control/for)
-- Use flex with `1px` gap and limit its width to exactly 7 columns + `10px` paddings
+- x Use flex with `1px` gap and limit its width to exactly 7 columns + `10px` paddings
-  - Don't use hardcoded `px` values if they are used several times
+  - x Don't use hardcoded `px` values if they are used several times
   - Use properly named variables to make all the calculations more clear.
 - Implement `start-day` modifier for the `calendar` with `mon`, `tue`, `wed`, `thu`, `fri`, `sat` and `sun` values
   - Use [@each](https://sass-lang.com/documentation/at-rules/control/each) to create all the modifiers